 General

-A SARIF log file SHALL contain the results of a one or more analysis runs.
+SARIF defines an object model, the top level of which is the sarifLog object (§3.13), which contains the results of one or more analysis runs.
 The runs do not need to be produced by the same analysis tool.

+A SARIF log file SHALL contain a serialization of the SARIF object model into the JSON format.

+NOTE 1: In the future, other serializations might be defined.

-A SARIF log file SHALL conform to the requirements of the JSON format.
-The top-level value in the log file SHALL conform to the JSON object grammar; that is, it SHALL consist of a comma-separated sequence of name/value pairs, enclosed in curly brackets, as described in [RFC8259].
-We refer to the object represented by this top-level value as the sarifLog object (§3.10).
+The top-level value in the log file, representing the sarifLog object, SHALL conform to the JSON object grammar; that is, it SHALL consist of a comma-separated sequence of name/value pairs, enclosed in curly brackets, as specified by JSON [RFC8259].

 A SARIF log file SHALL be encoded in UTF-8 [RFC3629].

-NOTE: [RFC8259] requires this encoding for any JSON text “exchanged between systems that are not part of a closed ecosystem.”
+NOTE 2: JSON [RFC8259] requires this encoding for any JSON text “exchanged between systems that are not part of a closed ecosystem.”

-fileContent objects
+SARIF file naming convention

+The file name of a SARIF log file SHOULD end with the extension ".sarif".

+EXAMPLE 1: output.sarif

+The file name MAY end with the additional extension ".json".

+EXAMPLE 2: output.sarif.json

+artifactContent object

 General

-Certain properties in this specification represent the contents of portions of external files, for example, files that were scanned by an analysis tool.
-SARIF represents such file content with a fileContent object.
+Certain properties in this specification represent the contents of portions of artifacts external to the log file, for example, artifacts that were scanned by an analysis tool.
+SARIF represents such content with an artifactContent object.
 Depending on the circumstances, the SARIF log file might need to represent this content as readable text, raw bytes, or both.

 text property

-If the external file is a text file, a fileContent object SHOULD contain a property named text whose value is a string containing the relevant text.
-Since SARIF log files are encoded in UTF-8 ([RFC3629]; see §3.1), this means that if the external file is a text file in any encoding other than UTF-8, the SARIF producer SHALL transcode the text to UTF-8 before assigning it to the text property.
-The SARIF producer SHALL escape any characters that [RFC8259] requires to be escaped.
+If the external artifact is a text artifact, an artifactContent object SHOULD contain a property named text whose value is a string containing the relevant text.
+Since SARIF log files are encoded in UTF-8 ([RFC3629]; see §3.1), this means that if the external artifact is a text artifact in any encoding other than UTF-8, the SARIF producer SHALL transcode the text to UTF-8 before assigning it to the text property.
+The SARIF producer SHALL escape any characters that JSON [RFC8259] requires to be escaped.

-Notwithstanding any necessary transcoding and escaping, the SARIF producer SHALL preserve the text file’s line breaking convention (for example, "\n" or "\r\n").
+Notwithstanding any necessary transcoding and escaping, the SARIF producer SHALL preserve the text artifact’s line breaking convention (for example, "\n" or "\r\n").

-If the external file is a binary file, the text property SHALL be absent.
+If the external artifact is a binary artifact, the text property SHALL be absent.

 binary property

-If the external file is a binary file, or if the SARIF producer cannot determine whether the external file is a text file or a binary file, a fileContent object SHALL contain a property named binary whose value is a string containing the MIME Base64 encoding [RFC2045] of the bytes in the relevant portion of the file.
+If the external artifact is a binary artifact, or if the SARIF producer cannot determine whether the external artifact is a text artifact or a binary artifact, an artifactContent object SHALL contain a property named binary whose value is a string containing the MIME Base64 encoding [RFC2045] of the bytes in the relevant portion of the artifact.

-If the external file is a text file in an encoding other than UTF-8, the binary property MAY be present, in which case it SHALL contain the MIME Base64 encoding of the bytes representing the relevant text in its original encoding.
+If the external artifact is a text artifact in an encoding other than UTF-8, the binary property MAY be present, in which case it SHALL contain the MIME Base64 encoding of the bytes representing the relevant text in its original encoding.

-If the external file is a UTF-8 text file, the binary property SHOULD be absent.
+If the external artifact is a UTF-8 text artifact, the binary property SHOULD be absent.
 If it is present, it SHALL contain the MIME Base64 encoding of the UTF-8 bytes representing the relevant text.